 Historic Mixed-Use Building Downtown Pennington Prominently located in the center of Pennington Borough, 24 N Main Street is a well-maintained historic mixed-use building offering both owner-user and investment appeal.
 Originally constructed in 1890 as the Pennington Fire Station, the building was converted to Borough Hall and Library in 1929 and substantially updated in 1997, with interior flooring and paint refreshed in 2019.
-First Floor – 2,968 SF (Handicap Accessible) Street-level storefront with a separate entrance opens to a large open-plan space suitable for retail or office use.
-Adjacent oversized room currently configured as a conference area.
-Two bathrooms and a pantry area.
-Space can be subdivided into at least two units, with a minimum size of approximately 801 SF.
+I First Floor – 2,968 SF (Handicap Accessible) Street-level storefront with a separate entrance opens to a large open-plan space suitable for retail or office use.
+Adjacent oversized room leased for office space.
+First floor tenants share two bathrooms and a pantry area.
+Space can be subdivided into at least two units, with a minimum size of approximately 601 SF.
 Second & Third Floors – 3,268 SF (Leased) Second and third floors are fully leased long-term to a prominent architectural firm.
 Space features hardwood floors, tall ceilings, large windows, and excellent natural light.
 Second floor includes up to eight private offices, common work area, and two bathrooms.
 Third-floor mezzanine offers a large open workspace.
 Parking Two reserved on-site parking spaces plus abundant parking in the adjacent municipal lot.
 Use Ideal for retail, professional office, or mixed-use users seeking a downtown presence with existing income.

 Pennington is located in New Jersey.
 Pennington, New Jersey has a population of 2,777.
 Pennington is more family-centric than the surrounding county with 34.53% of the households containing married families with children.
 The county average for households married with children is 32.83%.